microsoft/vscode-docs/docs/editor/debugging.md

 ![Debugging](images/debugging/hero.png)

+VS Code has built-in debugging support for Node.js (JavaScript, TypeScript, and any other language that gets transpiled to JavaScript).
-Today we have good debugging support for Node.js (JavaScript and TypeScript) on all platforms and experimental support for Mono (C# and F#) on OS X and Linux.
-For debugging other languages, please look for `Debuggers` extensions in our [VS Code Marketplace](https://marketplace.visualstudio.com/vscode/Debuggers).
+For debugging other languages (including C# on Mono), please look for `Debuggers` extensions in our [VS Code Marketplace](https://marketplace.visualstudio.com/vscode/Debuggers).

+The following documentation is based on the built-in Node.js debugger, but many of the concepts and features are applicable to other debuggers as well.

 It is helpful to first create a sample Node.js application before reading about debugging.
 Follow this guide to do a run-through with Node.js: